How Do 3D Scanners Work?

 Capturing The Small Details with Structured Light Scanning

-Recently, we wrote about the benefits of capturing the world around you with 3D laser scanning technology.
+Recently, we wrote about the benefits of capturing the world around you with 3D scanners technology.
 Now, with the recent release of the Peel 2 CAD-S, an optimised version of the Peel 2 CAD for smaller objects, isn’t this a good opportunity to write about the other side of the 3D scanning spectrum?
 In other words, this post would be what you’d call its brother article, an article about the benefits of structured light 3D scanning.
 So, what is 3D scanning technology?

-The 3D Scanner Technology
+The 3D Scanners Technology

 3D models are becoming one of the most versatile and useful pieces of data in this increasingly digitalised world.
 A 3D object offers many advantages when it comes to solutions where simulation, visualisation, analysis, manufacturing, and documentation are just some examples.
 On the other hand, a 3D scanner enables the user to create, from a real object, a virtual replica; in other words, a digital twin.